Trans European Networks (TENs)

 Administrative and Biographical History

-At the beginning of the 1950s’ the European Union started to focus on the creation of an internal market and on the reinforcement of European economic development and growth and social unity, as well as the creation of employment.
-It made little sense to talk of a big EU market, with freedom of movement within it for goods, persons and services, unless the various regions and national networks were properly linked by modern and efficient infrastructure.
+At the beginning of the 1950s’ the European Community started to focus on the creation of an internal market.
+European policy focused on the free movement of people, capital, goods and services, identifying transport as one of the Community's main common policies.
+However, it made little sense to talk of a big European market unless the various regions and national networks were properly linked by modern and efficient infrastructure.
+But still in the 1980s' there was still no coherent common infrastructure policy.

-The Trans-European Networks (TENs) were thus created by the Treaty Establishing the European Community in 1957 under the terms of Articles 129b-129d of Title XII , that first provided a legal basis for the TENs: "To help achieve the objectives referred to in Articles 7a and I30a and to enable citizens of the Union, economic operators and regional and local communities to derive full benefit from the setting up of an area without internal frontiers, the Community shall contribute to the establishment and development of trans' European networks in the areas of transport, telecommunications and energy infrastructures.".
+Things changed radically with the 1992 Maastricht Treaty which represented the turning point of the European Transport and Infrastructure Policy.
+The Treaty introduced the concept of Trans-European Networks (TENs) under Articles 129b-129d of Title XII, which provided a legal basis for TENs for the first time: "To help achieve the objectives referred to in Articles 7a and 130a and to enable citizens of the Union, economic operators and regional and local communities to derive full benefit from the setting up of an area without internal frontiers, the Community shall contribute to the establishment and development of trans' European networks in the areas of transport, telecommunications and energy infrastructures."

 The documents included in these funds have a special focus (but not only) on the "Transports" sector of the TENs, and on some of the actors in its development, especially the European Round Table of Industrialists (ERT), the Fabbrica Italiana Automobili Torino (FIAT), and the European Centre for Infrastructure Studies (ECIS), in the years 1985-2000.